Janet Lee Stevens: Stevens Memorial Fund

 Friends, family, and professors established a Janet Lee Stevens Memorial Fund at the University of Pennsylvania.
-The fund intended to honor Stevens's legacy of fostering cultural understanding vis-à-vis the Arab world.
+The fund intended to honor Stevens's legacy of fostering cultural understanding of the Arab world.
 Professor Thomas Naff originally administered the award, following a nomination procedure which awarded an individual outside the university a $1000 prize for promoting Arab-American understanding.

 The first winner of this award, in 1986, was Gail Pressberg of the American Friends Service Committee.
 The second winner of the Janet Lee Stevens Memorial Award, in 1987, was Edward Said, the Palestinian-American literary and music critic, political advocate, and theorist of Orientalism.
 In 1993, the winners of this award were Jack Shaheen, journalist, professor of mass communications, and author of the book Reel Bad Arabs (about Orientalist portrayals of Arabs in American cinema) and Grace Halsell (journalist and author of Journey to Jerusalem and other books).

 Beginning in 1996, when George McGovern, Senator of South Dakota and 1972 Democratic party nominee for U.S. president, came to speak at Penn, the Janet Lee Stevens Fund supported an annual lecture series.
 Other distinguished speakers included Professor John L. Esposito, founding director of the Center for Muslim-Christian Understanding at Georgetown University, who lectured on "The Islamic Threat: Myth or Reality" in 2003.
 The final speaker in the series in 2005 was the Palestinian-Israeli-American musician Simon Shaheen.
 Shaheen is a composer and performer of oud and violin, who also directs the Arab Music Retreat, an annual program of Arabic music hosted at Mount Holyoke College to promote cultural understanding through the study and performance of classical and neoclassical music from Egypt, Syria, Lebanon, Palestine, and Jordan.

 Since 2002, the Janet Lee Stevens Fund has supported an annual grant program at the University of Pennsylvania for an MA or PhD student who demonstrates academic excellence, a commitment to Arabic study, and a record of promoting cultural understanding.
 It was originally called "The Janet Lee Stevens Award for the Promotion of American-Arab Understanding".
 Past winners include the literary scholar John Joseph Henry ("Chip") Rossetti, translator of works including Bahaa Abdelmagid's novellas Saint Theresa and Sleeping with Strangers (American University in Cairo Press, 2010); the folklorist Dana Hercbergs, author of Overlooking the Border: Narratives of Divided Jerusalem (Wayne State University Press, 2018); the political scientist Murad Idris, author of War for Peace: Genealogies of a Violent Ideal in Western and Islamic Thought (Oxford University Press, 2019); and the sociolinguist Uri Horesh, co-editor of The Routledge Handbook of Arabic Sociolinguistics (Routledge, 2019).